auth0/docs/articles/libraries/auth0js/v9/index.md

 ### webAuth.authorize()

-The `authorize()` method can be used for logging in users via [universal login](/hosted-pages/login), or via social connections, as exhibited in the examples below.
+The `authorize()` method can be used for logging in users via [Universal Login](/hosted-pages/login), or via social connections, as exhibited in the examples below.
 This method invokes the [/authorize endpoint](/api/authentication?javascript#social) of the Authentication API, and can take a variety of parameters via the `options` object.

 | **Parameter** | **Required** | **Description** |
 | --- | --- | --- |